aonufrei/java-lambda-doc/java-lambdas.md

 ### Supplier

-`Supplier` is used to define lambda that retuns some value.
+`Supplier` is used to define lambda that returns some value.

 ```java